oracle/fusabase-js-namespace-sdk/README.md

 Runs the Mocha test suite in the `test/` directory.

+## Trademarks

+Firebase is a trademark of Google LLC.
+Use of the Firebase name here is solely to describe the design patterns and SDK interfaces that Oracle Backend for Firebase follows for developer familiarity and ease of migration; it does not imply any affiliation with or endorsement by Google.

 ## Contributing

 This project welcomes contributions from the community.
 Before submitting a pull request, please [review our contribution guide](./CONTRIBUTING.md).